 - Some chefs like to purchase the less common culinary herbs in pots that they can keep in the kitchen until they are needed in a recipe.
 If you're selling cut herbs to chefs, offer to grow herbs such as lemon basil and French tarragon in 4-inch pots.
 The chefs will get the freshest herbs possible and maybe even some regrowth if they can give the potted herbs sunshine and water between cuttings.

 - For home cooks, pot up large patio containers of mixed herbs, with a few edible flowers such as viola and calendula for color.
 Think about the shape the planting will take once it has matured: place a tall, spiky plant in the center and surround it with mounding and cascading plants in different colors and textures.
 For best results, combine plants with similar water and sun requirements, such as rosemary, oregano, and thyme, which like it dry, or basils, parsley, and salad burnet, which like more water.

 - In fall, sell potted herbs in attractive pots that can be brought inside when frost threatens.
-Use the herbs everyone needs for Thanksgiving dinner: rosemary, sage, and thyme.
+Focus on the herbs everyone will need for their upcoming holiday dinners: rosemary, sage, and thyme.

 - Cater to the cat fanciers in your market.
-Catnip is easy to grow and can be sold potted, dried, or crafted into cat toys.
-Offer pots of cat-grass: wheat, rye, or barley seeds planted bumper-to-bumper and grown to about 4 inches tall.
+Catnip and catmint are both easy to grow and can be sold in containers, or dried, or crafted into cat toys.
+Offer pots of cat-grass: wheat, rye, or barley seeds planted bumper-to-bumper and grown to about 4" tall.

 - Create your own line of gift items to sell or give.
 Dried lavender sachets, herb vinegars, herbal teas, lemon verbena soap, candles, and similar nonperishable items can bring in a significant amount of late-season revenue, if you plan ahead and grow enough for fall and winter events.